MathieuParadis/MathieuParadis/README.md

-## Hi there, I am Mathieu 👋
+# Hi there, I am Mathieu 👋

-### About me
+## About me
-I started learning about coding back in 2012 as part of my curriculum in uni, but it is only in 2021 that I decided to dive into it.
-I joined a tech bootcamp called [The Hacking Project](https://www.thehackingproject.org/) where I learned the basics: HTML/CSS/JS as well as Ruby and Ruby on Rails, and React.
+Passionate Full Stack Developer with a unique blend of front-end proficiency and a foundation in materials engineering, complemented by a bachelor's degree in web development.
+Specializing in crafting compelling web application interfaces that seamlessly marry design and functionality.
+My journey includes the successful completion of various bootcamps and over 1.5 years of immersive, hands-on experience, honing my skills across a spectrum of web development languages and frameworks.
 <br>
-In November 2021 I enrolled in the full stack developer path at [Open Classrooms](https://openclassrooms.com/en/), to consolidate my skills, and I will graduate in June 2022.
+My adaptability to emerging technologies is a testament to my commitment to staying ahead in the dynamic world of development.
+Eager to take on challenging roles within innovative teams, I am driven to contribute my skills to projects that push boundaries and foster success.
+Let's collaborate and bring cutting-edge ideas to life!
 <br>
-I am currently looking for a job as web developer, preferably in a front end role.
+Open to exciting new opportunities in the field of web development.
+Currently exploring roles that will leverage my skills and passion for innovative projects.
+Eager to contribute my expertise to a dynamic team and take on fresh challenges in the ever-evolving tech landscape.

 ### Projects I have worked on
   - [Feedtruck](https://github.com/MathieuParadis/Feedtruck)